JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 # Creating iOS Application

 Let's create an iOS application in Xcode.
 We open Xcode and select *Create a new Xcode project* option.
-In the dialog, we pick the iOS target, and select the *Single View App*.
+In the dialog, we choose the iOS target and select the *Single View App*.
 Fill the next page with defaults, and use the `KotlinIOS` as the *Product Name*.
-Let's pick Swift as the language (it is possible to use Objective-C too).
+Let's select Swift as the language (it is possible to use Objective-C too).
 You should instruct Xcode to place the project into the `native` folder under our project.

-Right now, you should be able to run the application in the iOS emulator or in the iOS device.
+Right now, you should be able to run the application on the iOS emulator or on the iOS device.
 The device may require to configure an Apple developer account and to issue a developer certificate.
 Xcode does its best to guide you through the process.

-Let's make sure we are able to run the application in the iPhone emulator.
+Let's make sure we can to run the application on the iPhone emulator.

 ## Settings up Framework Dependency

 Let's turn back
 to the Android Studio and run the task `build` in the `SharedCode` project via the *Gradle* tool window.
-The task generates Frameworks for the use in Xcode project.
+The task generates Frameworks for the use in the Xcode project.
 Then, you will see the `SharedCode/build/bin` folder with Frameworks in it.
 One framework is compiled for the `iOS` emulator (x86_64 target), the second framework is created for the device (arm64 target).